brynne8/WikipediaWithoutJquery/README.md

 * http://youmightnotneedjquery.com/

 jQuery is an old library that considers many things like backward compatibility.
 But people like me hates wasting time by those polyfills.
 That's the reason I favor the implementation in [simplequery](https://github.com/AlexanderMisel/simplequery).

+## Using our own scripts
+Without jQuery, the ResourceLoader couldn't work, thus the js defined in our own common.js or global.js could work as well.
+So we'll use other options to inject our own scripts.
+My choice is [tampermonkey](http://tampermonkey.net/).

+Originally, I tried to use Greasemonkey, but it seems not working well with uBlock.
+Tampermonkey is a fine addon, compatible with Greasemonkey js format, and has localisations and better user interface.